regularsoul/regularsoul/README.md

-- 👋 Hi, I’m @regularsoul
+- 👋 Hi, I’m @GoldenRose
 - 👀 I’m interested in java/python
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on any sort of project that I can practice on